Generating 15-Minute Walk Isochrones for Rural Clinics

 )

-# Immediate projection to local metric CRS is mandatory for distance/time calculations
+# Immediate projection to a local metric CRS is mandatory for distance/time math.

 G_proj = ox.project_graph(G)